• Skip to main content

 Festive Diwali Home Entrance Decor using rangoli made from flowers and diyas.

-The home’s main entrance décor has been enhanced using bandhanwar (toran), flowers, diyas, and lamps.
-I got these Bandhanwar (toran) during my last visit to India.
-These are some of the usual few items I get from India every time I visit back.
+The home's main entrance décor has been enhanced using bandhanwar (toran), flowers, diyas, and lamps.
+I purchased these Bandhanwar (toran) during my last visit to India.
+These are some of the usual few items I get from India every time I visit.
 Diya refers to the earthen lamp used in the Indian sub-continent.
 These days, you can purchase decorative diyas in almost all major cities in the USA at Indian grocery stores.
-These are also available on Amazon if you do not have time to visit the local store.
+They are also available on Amazon if you do not have time to visit the local store.

 Artificial Flowers or Natural Flowers